Things to do in Boston

 There is a museum dedicated to JFK as well as a film room where you can watch historical clips of his life and Presidency.

 This library also features Jackie Kennedy and her amazing life as well.
+There is an amazing collection of some of her most beautiful clothes that you can walk through.

 Visit Nearby Lexington and Concord